i-Eval/ieval-instruction/README.md

-This repo is for evaluating your Instruction-Tuned models on open Benchmarks.
+This repo is for evaluating your Instruction-Tuned models on open Benchmarks, with just one command.

 ## Currently supported tasks